MarchBrown/TSM_EmbHardw_Notes/TSMEmbHardw_bus_systems.md

 ----

 ## 5 Exercises
-### Q 1
+### Question 1
 a.
 Name two bus system categories used in computer architectures

 b.
 Name an example of each

 c.
 What is the relevance of a bus system to computer architecture

-### Q 2
+### Question 2
 a.
-A Double Data Rate (DDR) SDRAM interface of an embedded microcontroller professes a 16-bit dedicated parallel interface clocked @ 133 MHz.
+A Double Data Rate (DDR) SDRAM interface of an embedded microcontroller professes a 16-bit dedicated parallel interface clocked @ 166 MHz.
 DDR facilitates transfer on the rising and falling edge of the bus clock.
 What is the theoretical transfer speed in MBytes/s?

 b.
 For efficiencies' sake the data is transferred in transactions of 8 beats of each one 16-bit word.